 We focus on making every detail of our lives perfect and neglect our minds.
 And guess what — nothing you do can prevent shit from happening.
 Things go wrong, on a small scale or a big scale.

 Let’s take the start of my Christmas holidays for example.
 I was all set for a few weeks of working on my assignments and writing, reading piles of books and going to the gym.
 Yes, that is my idea of a dream holiday.

 Then the inevitable disaster struck.
 I spent the first night of the holidays in the hospital, after a freak allergic reaction and was immobile for a few days.
 I couldn’t read, write or work.
 All I did was sleep, cry and panic.
 I am okay now, just about.

 As John Lennon said, life is what happens when you are busy making other plans.
-It is inevitable.
+It’s inevitable.
 It is also scary and unnerving.
-We can't plan or prepare for it.
+We can’t plan or prepare for it.